Plan. Achieve.

 Join us for a day of fun and collaborative learning: Participants will learn and practice skills of Motivational Interviewing as a way to engage students in collaborative conversations about their success and growth at UConn.
 Learn More

-The Center for Excellence in Teaching and Learning is pleased to announce the winners of the 2024 University Teaching Awards.
+We are pleased to announce the winners of the 2025 University Teaching Awards.
 Please join us in congratulating the winners.
 Learn More

 UConn Becomes Part of the CIRTL Network